-I've worked on Africa's rivers for more than a dozen years, and have been privileged to collaborate with incredibly inspiring activists.
-A healthy river is such a remarkable thing, it gives so much to so many people; we're working across the continent to keep Africa's rivers free.
+I've worked on Africa's rivers since the 1990s, and have been privileged to collaborate with incredibly inspiring African activists.
+A healthy river is such a remarkable thing, it gives so much to so many people; we're working across the continent to keep Africa's rivers healthy and flowing.
 If I wasn't working on rivers, I'd be doing what I can to save the world's oceans and coral reefs.
-My colleagues think I spend too much time underwater and talking about my cats.
-They're wrong.

 It goes without saying that most of the people I work with love rivers.
 Every dam activist is first and foremost a river lover.
 Graceful, nimble, full of life, exciting – rivers stir some of our strongest connections to our landscape.

 The destruction of the Aral Sea in Central Asia has been called the world's worst environmental disaster.
 It's not something we should be repeating, especially in a time of growing uncertainty about water resources on our warming planet.

 San Francisco Bay Area residents can view "The New Environmentalists," a film about this year's Goldman Prize winners, twice in coming days: October 12 at the Mill Valley Film Festival, and October 15 on local public television channel KQED at 7:30 pm.
 River activist Ikal Angelei, who has led the fight to protect Lake Turkana from dams being built upstream in Ethiopia, is featured.

 A guest blog from the communications officer at the National Association of Professional Environmentalists (NAPE) in Uganda.
 Some foreign investment firms have called it the next ‘golden’ commodity.
 Many analysts, global human right groups and civil society organizations have called it neocolonialism.
 If I may be sentimental, I want to call it the new slavery.